 His Eminence, the Most Reverend Frederick Augustus Toote was born in the Bahamas in 1899.
 He immigrated to the United States and served as one of Marcus Garvey’s most trusted lieutenants.
 Before his ordination, Toote served as a director on the board of the Black Star Steamship Company.
 Toote was the second man to serve as the President-General of the United Negro Improvement Association (UNIA) The UNIA was founded by persons desiring to work for the general uplift of the people of African ancestry.
 The Church, which is a member of the Anglican community, was originally organized as the Independent Episcopal Church.

 Born in Barbados, Toppin came to New York as a child.
 He started as a chef, working at the Waldorf-Astoria and on the Pennsylvania Railroad.
 In 1926 he became a licensed undertaker and eventually the manager of the Henry A. Toppin & Son Funeral Home.
 He was active in politics for many years serving as a member of the state Democratic Committee, a delegate to the Democratic Convention in 1952 and a member of the Electoral College.

 In 1925, the immigrant from the Virgin Islands was instrumental in the founding of the Brotherhood of Sleeping Car Porters.
 This group of activists was the first African American organization to receive a charter from the American Federation of Labor.
 He was the founder and president of the American Virgin Island Civic Association.

 BERT WILLIAMS (1873-1922)

-One of the most popular entertainers in the nation, the native of Antiqua appeared in numerous Broadway productions and with the Ziegfeld Follies.
+One of the most popular entertainers in the nation and born in the Bahamas, Williams appeared in numerous Broadway productions and with the Ziegfeld Follies.
 His trademark character, “Mr. Nobody”, was popular for many years and a staple of the Ziegfeld shows.
 He was a singer, comedian and all around performer, being the first to take the stage in integrated shows.